 Though the fit isn’t necessarily as clean as Tucker would have been for a Mets club that already had a deep infield and was lacking in outfielders, Bichette adds a clear plus bat to manager Carlos Mendoza’s lineup.
-The 27-year-old (28 in March) has been a well above-average hitter in all but one of his seven major league campaigns — a 2024 season that was cut short by multiple calf injuries and a broken finger being the lone exception.
+The 27-year-old (28 in March) has been a well above-average hitter in all but one of his seven major league campaigns — a 2024 season that was cut short by multiple calf injuries and a broken finger standing as the lone exception.

 Bichette hit just .225/.277/.322 in 80 games during that awful 2024 campaign.
 He not only bounced back in 2025 but turned in arguably the best performance of his career on a rate basis, slashing .311/.357/.483 with 18 home runs in 628 plate appearances.
 By measure of wRC+ (134), it was Bichette’s best season since his late call-up during the 2019 campaign (MLB’s juiced-ball season).

 Even on its surface, Bichette’s 2025 season looks excellent.
 It doesn’t tell the tale of his finish, though, which had both positives and one very obvious negative.
 Bichette actually had a tepid start to his 2025 campaign.
-Although the underlying batted-ball data through his first month-plus was strong, he hit just .275/.316/.363 through the first week of May.
-From that point forth, however, Bichette caught fire.
+The underlying batted-ball data through his first month-plus was strong, but he hit just .275/.316/.363 through the first week of May.
+From that point forth, Bichette caught fire.
 Over his next 457 plate appearances, he laid waste to opposing pitchers at a .325/.372/.528 clip.
 That was 50% better than league-average, by measure of wRC+, and even that doesn’t fully do justice to Bichette’s jaw-dropping summer; over his final 238 plate appearances, the second-generation All-Star went supernova with a .381/.437/.591 slash (187 wRC+).

-Unfortunately for both Bichette and the Blue Jays, that previously mentioned “very obvious negative” struck in early September.
-Bichette suffered a sprained posterior cruciate ligament in his knee and missed the remainder of the regular season.
+Unfortunately for both Bichette and the Blue Jays, that previously mentioned “very obvious negative” struck in early September when he suffered a sprained posterior cruciate ligament in his knee and missed the remainder of the regular season.
 He was also inactive for the early rounds of postseason play, only returning in the World Series.
 Bichette was clearly hobbled during the Fall Classic, limping to first base with ’88 Gibson-esque speed when putting the ball in play and displaying a lack of range at a new position: second base.
 Bichette’s shortstop glovework has been panned for years, and the Jays took the downtime as an opportunity to shift the defensively superior Andres Gimenez over to shortstop in his absence.

 Despite the clearly injured knee, Bichette’s bat didn’t miss a beat in the World Series.
 He went 8-for-23 with seven singles and a titanic three-run homer off Shohei Ohtani in Game 7 of the World Series.
-Had the Jays’ bullpen managed to hold the lead, that would-be game-winning blast would have trailed only Joe Carter’s walk-off blast in franchise lore.
+Had the Jays’ bullpen managed to hold the lead, that would-be game-winner would have trailed only Joe Carter’s walk-off blast in franchise lore.
 Of course, that’s not how the game turned out, but Bichette’s 442-foot bomb still served to further underscore that even at less than 100%, he was a clear impact bat.

 Baty could now bounce between multiple positions.
 He’s played second base and left field in the past, and the Mets would surely be open to experimenting with him at first base, too.
 The designated hitter slot provides more opportunities for all.
 It’s a similar range of possibilities to the one faced by Jorge Polanco, who inked a two-year, $40MM deal last month.
 Polanco will reportedly be used extensively at first base and designated hitter despite having virtually no prior first base experience.